 APEXA is the Canadian digital life insurance industry platform which provides smart contracting and compliance.
-Our third post in our Faces of APEXA series will give you the inside scoop on three of our newest team members: Mariah Clarkin, Sales & Communications Specialist, Rania Tanbouly, Bilingual Client Implementation Lead, and Megan Lussier, Client Implementation Lead.
+Our third post in our Faces of APEXA series will give you the inside scoop on Sarah Sheppard, one of APEXA's newest Client Implementation Leads.

 2019 was a year of collaboration and that is what APEXA has created and will continue to carry as we move forward in 2020.
 I started with APEXA in 2014, when it was merely an idea.
 As the first employee, there was no platform built; we did not have a team; we didn’t even have a name.
 I have witnessed so much over the last 5+ years, but 2019 has been unprecedented.
 The major accomplishments over the last year are truly a testament to the industry’s commitment to be constantly improving, modernizing and working digitally.

 We’ve all heard it: the life insurance industry is changing.
 The transition to digital is upon us; the use of electronic apps has almost doubled in the last 18 months and we conduct more and more of our lives on the web.

 Every single company begins with an idea.
 An idea that evolves into a plan, and hopefully comes to fruition.
 The journey from “idea” to “viable business” is a long and difficult one.
 There are countless factors to take into consideration.
 As a growing insurtech company, APEXA has experienced firsthand some of the challenges that startups often face.
 In order to best understand and prepare for those potential challenges early on, we spoke to our peers and sought advice from industry veterans and seasoned entrepreneurs.
 What we learned from these valuable conversations, we’d like to pass on.

 The following is based on the RGAX blog post, 8 Imperatives for Managing an Open Innovation Project.